Speakers

 Axel Kleemann

-Use of biotechnology for the production of active pharmaceutical ingredients
+Use of biotechnology to produce active pharmaceutical ingredients

-Biotechnological methods and process steps (enzymes, microorganisms, cell cultures) are being used to an increasing extent to produce enantiomerically pure active ingredients.
+Biotechnological methods and process steps (enzymes, microorganisms, cell cultures) are increasingly being used to produce enantiomerically pure active ingredients.
 These processes are an important part of "green chemistry," and even some basic organic chemicals can be produced economically using biotechnology.

 Duration: 45 minutes

-The development of new drugs and galenic formulations is becoming more and more time-consuming, expensive, risky, and thus an uncertain financial adventure.
-How is the pharmaceutical industry adapting to this?
+The development of new drugs and galenic formulations is becoming increasingly time-consuming, expensive and risky, and thus an uncertain financial adventure.
+How is the pharmaceutical industry preparing for this?

 Duration: 45 minutes

-The pharmaceutical industry is currently under great pressure due to the expiry of many blockbuster drugs and the resulting competition from generic drugs, declining productivity in research and development, cost-cutting measures in many countries, increasing approval requirements and a poor public image.
+The pharmaceutical industry is currently under great pressure due to patent expiration of many blockbuster drugs and the resulting competition from generics, declining productivity in research and development, cost-cutting measures in many countries, increasing approval requirements and a poor public image.
 What will and must change?

 Duration: 45 minutes